Moulyas3/Moulyas3/README.md

 🎓 MSc Data Analytics student at De Montfort University, UK
 📊 Passionate about transforming data into meaningful business insights
 💻 Skilled in Power BI, SQL, Excel, and JavaScript
-🌱 Currently exploring data visualization, dashboards, and predictive analytics
-🚀 Love building projects that connect technology with real-world problem solving 📫 How to reach me www.linkedin.com/in/moulya-s2103/
+🌱 Currently exploring data visualization, dashboards, and predictive analytics 📫 How to reach me www.linkedin.com/in/moulya-s2103/

 <!---